 Moving average and relative strength index

-The 14-day RSI (relative strength index) of 54 indicates that the stock isn’t oversold or overbought.
-An RSI score of 70 means that a stock has moved temporarily into an overbought situation, while an RSI score below 30 indicates that a stock has moved temporarily into an oversold position.
+The stock’s 14-day RSI (relative strength index) of 66 indicates that it isn’t oversold or overbought.
+An RSI of 70 means that a stock has moved temporarily into an overbought situation, while an RSI of below 30 indicates that a stock has moved temporarily into an oversold position.